Data Centers in Xi'an

 Xi'an is a powerhouse for research, development, and heavy industry, making it a logical choice for digital infrastructure.

-Proximity To Key Business Districts Data centers are strategically located near the Xi'an High-tech Industries Development Zone and the Qujiang New District.
+Proximity To Key Business Districts: Data centers are strategically located near the Xi'an High-tech Industries Development Zone and the Qujiang New District.
 Proximity to these hubs is vital for servicing the heavy concentration of aerospace, software, and electronics firms headquartered here as of September 2025.

-Tax Advantage For Data Centers There are no specific local tax incentives for data center operators at this time.
-The primary financial benefit remains the lower cost of land and operations compared to coastal markets, which improves the total cost of ownership as of September 2025.
+Tax Advantage For Data Centers: There are no specific local tax incentives for data center operators at this time.
+The primary financial benefit remains the lower cost of land and operations compared to coastal markets, which improves the total cost of ownership.

 Natural Disaster Risk

 The overall natural disaster risk for Xi'an is rated as Low (3.0/10) as of September 2025.
-While the overall score is low, specific environmental factors require resilient site selection.
+While the score is low, specific environmental factors require resilient site selection.

 - River Flood (9.3): The highest local risk, requiring facilities to be located outside primary floodplains or built with elevated equipment floors.